| El Varadero Cocina Criolla the inner harbour |

-The view towards the Cancún skyline is gorgeous any time of the day, but the sunsets can be downright spectacular.
+The view towards the Cancún skyline is gorgeous any time of the day, and the sunsets can be downright spectacular.

 Lawrie tempted the beer gods at lunch.

-It's also a location that topless sunbathing is grudgingly accepted.
-Topless, or wearing a thong is not the norm in Mexico as the people are quite conservative.
-The women and girls frequently swim fully dressed in shorts, t-shirts, and underwear, while the men will remove just their t-shirts and swim in their shorts.
+The women and girls frequently swim fully dressed in shorts, t-shirts, and underwear, while the men will remove their t-shirts and swim in their shorts.

 A little further around the corner on the northwestern side of the island are the public beaches where most of the domestic tourists and their families gather to enjoy the deliciously warm Caribbean Sea.

-On the beach, between Cocteleria Minino's and the PeMex gas station is a worn, wooden booth where the fisherman clean and sell the day's catch.
-Mmmm.
+On the beach, between Cocteleria Minino's and the PeMex gas station is a worn, wooden booth where the fishermen clean and sell the day's catch.
 Good sounds, good smells.
-Just good.
-Very good.

 Señor, otro Sol, por favor.